13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 How to Make These (And Actually Nail Them)

 Press your pineapple-shaped cookie cutter down firm and clean.
-Line your aluminum baking sheet with parchment and bake at 350°F for 18-20 minutes until the edges turn golden.
+Line your aluminum baking sheet with parchment paper and bake at 350F for 18-20 minutes until edges turn golden.

-Real talk: pull them slightly underdone.
-They crisp up as they cool, and that crunch is what makes your dog lose her mind.
+Real talk: pull them slightly underdone, they crisp up as they cool and that crunch makes your dog lose her mind.

-These wheat-flour cookies bake hard — which means they last up to 2 weeks in an airtight jar on your counter (Pinterest jar, obviously).
+These wheat-flour cookies are baked hard.
+They will last up to 2 weeks in an airtight jar on your counter (Pinterest jar).

-Let the whole batch cool completely before storing.
-Warm cookies trap steam and go soft fast.
+Let the whole batch cool before storing.
+If the cookies are warm, they trap steam and become soft.

 📸 Photo credit: Instagram @paradisepawz